Operations at the Ohio and Mississippi River Confluence – November 1861

 Fredericktown – October 21, 1861 -This Union victory, led by Colonels J.B.
 Plummer and William P. Carlin, occurred in Madison County.
-The two colonels leading separate columns of troops advanced on Fredericktown to overtake Confederate Brigadier General M. Jeff Thompson and his men.
-On October 21, Thompson’s force left Fredericktown headed south.
+The two colonels leading separate columns of troops, advanced on Fredericktown to overtake Confederate Brigadier General M. Jeff Thompson and his men.
+On October 21, Thompson’s force left Fredericktown and headed south.
 Thompson left his supply train in a secure position and returned toward Fredericktown about 12 miles out.
 He then learned that Union forces had occupied Fredericktown, so Thompson spent the morning attempting to discern the enemy numbers and disposition.
 Unable to do so, he attacked anyway, around noon.
 With his force and a detachment of Colonel William P. Carlin’s troops, Plummer met the Rebel forces outside town, and a two-hour fight ensued.
 Overwhelming Union forces took their toll, and Thompson’s men retreated.
 Union cavalry pursued.
 Fredericktown cemented Union control of southeastern Missouri.
 The total losses for the Union are unknown, while the Rebel casualties were an estimated 62.